-Hi, and welcome to Cutting Edge Fred's weekly blog.
+Hi, and welcome to Fred Stepkin's weekly blog.

-Hope you enjoyed last weeks topic: Monday May 28th 2018: The Right Time for a Razor Hair Cut
+Hope you enjoyed last weeks topic: Monday December 30th 2019: Razor Cut Basics

-As a hair stylist I use several tools to cut hair.
+As a hair stylist I use several tools to cut & shape hair.
 Scissors, razor, texturing shears and electric clippers.
-Each tool offers a difference in how they cut hairs and how the hairs look after being styled.
+Each tool offers a difference in how they cut hair and how the hair looks after it is styled.
 For example, razored styles are often finger styled or straightened due to the jagged edges the razor creates.

 Shears or scissors and razor are two of the most common tools I use.
 Shears vary little from style to style.
 The main difference between shears involves the length of the blades and various techniques required for special effects.
 Blade lengths range from 3 to as large as 7 inches.
 Each set of professional hair-cutting shears has sharpened cutting blades, a stationary blade and a finger rest on many.
 Razors vary in style.
 Some styles open up like "L" with the razor on one end and the grip, or handle, on the other end.
 Some resemble combs with a razor embedded deep among the teeth of the comb.
 I prefer using a straight edge with no guards or combs attached.
 I was trained with a straight-edge razor, it allows greater range for stylized effects.